David Sacks

 David Oliver Sacks (born May 25, 1972) is a South African-American entrepreneur, author, and investor in internet technology firms.
 He is a general partner of Craft Ventures, a venture capital fund he co-founded in late 2017.
-Additionally, he is a former co-host of the All In podcast, alongside Chamath Palihapitiya, Jason Calacanis and David Friedberg.
+Additionally, he is a co-host of the All In podcast, alongside Chamath Palihapitiya, Jason Calacanis and David Friedberg.
 Previously, Sacks was the COO and product leader of PayPal, and founder and CEO of Yammer.
 In 2016, he became interim CEO of Zenefits for ten months.
 In 2017, Sacks co-founded Craft Ventures, an early-stage venture fund.
 His angel investments include Facebook, Uber, SpaceX, Palantir Technologies, and Airbnb.
-In December 2024, President Donald Trump named Sacks the White House AI and crypto czar for the incoming administration.
+In December 2024, President Donald Trump named Sacks the White House AI and crypto czar for the incoming administration; he stepped down in March 2026.

 Early life

 Sacks was born to a Jewish family in Cape Town, South Africa, and emigrated to Tennessee, United States, with his family when he was five.
-Though Sacks did not know he wanted to become an entrepreneur, he did not want to work a profession like his father, who was an endocrinologist.
+Though Sacks did not know he wanted to become an entrepreneur, he did not want to work in a profession like his father, who was an endocrinologist.
 He says he took inspiration from his grandfather, who started a candy factory in the 1920s.

 Sacks attended Memphis University School in Memphis, Tennessee.
 He earned a bachelor's degree in economics from Stanford University in 1994 and a Juris Doctor degree from the University of Chicago Law School in 1998.